eBardX/XestiMonitors/README.md

 ## <a name="overview">Overview</a>

-The XestiMonitors framework provides nearly two dozen fully-functional monitor classes right out of the box that make it easy for your app to detect and respond to many common system-generated events.
+The XestiMonitors framework provides more than two dozen fully-functional monitor classes right out of the box that make it easy for your app to detect and respond to many common system-generated events.

 Among other things, you can think of XestiMonitors as a better way to manage the most common notifications (primarily on iOS).
 At present, XestiMonitors